wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.20 =
+* Fix - Reduced the plugin size to improve the upgrade process.
+* Fix - Security Improvements
 = 3.0.19 =
 * New Feature - Now integrated with AffiliateWP Plugin!
 Simply install their plugin, setup basic options in their plugin, then add the affiliate rules in the admin console to get up and running!
 * New Feature - You can now disable the download link via an option item checkbox, great feature when setting up an ebook, print, or both option set.